FDK tutorial (part 2)¶

 You also might have noticed that we are reconstructing a larger region of interest than we need.
 To choose a smaller region of interest, we can use the “-z” option.

-The reason the background is not black is that the fdk program expects the input files to be zero for no attenuation, and non-zero values represent increasing amount of attenuation.
-We will fix this problem by modifying the input files to the fdk program.
+The reason the background is not black is that the fdk command expects the input files to be zero for no attenuation, and non-zero values represent increasing amount of attenuation.
+We will fix this problem by modifying the input files to the fdk command.

 Go back to the file pgm_to_pfm.m, and change this line: